Microsoft Excel is the spreadsheet application for computers running Windows operating system, also available on Macintosh computers.

 If you want to astound your boss or your clients with remarkable reports, spend an hour or two learning the basics of pivot tables by using the icon Help from Microsoft Excel or on the Microsoft website.

 Not quite happy yet?
-Watch this video:
+Watch this video: Sources:

 Images Microsoft Excel Pivot Tables by Professor Eric Olson - University of Florida